MoxyFoxy/odin-sprawl/README.md

 The second value is the type you want the slice to be.
 In this example, it's an int, therefore the type would be []int.

 ### NOTE
-Since the slice created is made using make, please be sure to delete it!
+Since the slice created is made using `make`, please be sure to `delete` it!
 Garbage doesn't clean itself around here!

 # Formulae
 The formulae for this library are as follows.
 If you are a mathetician and know a better way to write these formulae, let me know!